SIGAN/UTech/prompts.md

 Follow up
 -----
 Context:
 I am building new event planner application called "Eve".
-It is in "/workspace/eve", please read README.md to acquire full context, you must follow what is documented.
+Project root is "/workspace/eve", please read /workspace/eve/README.md to acquire full context, you must follow what is documented.
-Please init database first and assign permissions.
-Run unit tests, run API testing script (output actions, expectations, and re-read and output modified entity after each action).
-Please update README.md once something changes and completed.
+Please update README.md once project changes or task completed.
 PORTS MUST BE: Frontend - 2020, Backend - 2021.
 All scripts must be in eve folder AND it should run the rest from the context of "/workspace/eve".
 All database paths are "data/eve.db".
 Do not hardcode "/workspace/eve", just always store and start scripts at "/workspace/eve".
 Ask for explicit permission to change any existing approach, framework.